Kaula (Hinduism): Practices

 Similarly to other tantric schools, Kaula chooses a positive (affirmative) approach: instead of prescribing self-limitations and condemning various actions, it embraces such actions in a spiritual light.
 Thus, sexuality, love, social life and artistic pursuits are considered vectors of spiritual evolution.
-The main focus in Kaula is on practical methods for attaining enlightenment, rather than engaging in complex philosophical debate.
+The main focus in Kaula is on practical methods for attaining liberation, rather than engaging in complex philosophical debate.
 Whatever is pleasant and positive can be integrated in its practice.

 The principal means employed in the Kaula practice are the spiritual family, the practice of initiation rituals, the couple (sexual rituals such as maithuna), the body (spiritual alchemy inside one's own body), the energy (shakti) (controlled especially through the use of mantras and mystical phonemes) and the consciousness (seen as the epitome of one's whole being and of the universe itself).

 The first phase of development is linked to the attainment of a state of non-duality described as an "absorption into the spiritual heart", nirvikalpa samadhi or experiencing the "uncreated light" of consciousness (prakāśa) (read a number of subjective accounts of this experience).